Mindaugas Kuzminskas

-Mindaugas Kuzminskas (born 19 October 1989) is a Lithuanian professional basketball player for Pınar Karşıyaka of the Basketbol Süper Ligi (BSL).
-He also represents the Lithuanian national team.
-He is 2.05 m (6'8 ") tall, and he can play both the small forward and power forward positions.
+Mindaugas Kuzminskas (born 19 October 1989) is a Lithuanian professional basketball player and the vice–captain for AEK Athens of the Greek Basketball League and the Basketball Champions League.
+He also formerly represented the Lithuanian national team in international competition.
+He is 2.05 m (6'8 ") tall, and he can play at both the small forward and power forward positions.

 Professional career

 Europe

 Kuzminskas started his basketball career in 2006 with Sakalai where he played for one season.
 For the 2007–08 season, he moved to Perlas.
 In the summer of 2008, he signed with Šiauliai.

 In September 2009, Kuzminskas signed with Žalgiris, but he stayed one more season on loan with Šiauliai.
 In 2010, he joined Žalgiris and stayed with the team for three seasons.

 In June 2013, Kuzminskas signed a contract with the Spanish team Unicaja.
 On 22 October 2015, Kuzminskas scored his EuroLeague career-high 23 points and led his team to triumph versus the Maccabi Tel Aviv 93–82 in Tel Aviv.
 Then on 13 November, Kuzminskas played his most efficient EuroLeague game of 30 PIR points (22 points (2FG: 6/7, 3FG: 3/5, FT: 1/1), 4 rebounds, 3 steals) and led Unicaja to another outstanding away-game victory, this time against CSKA Moscow, winning 86–78.
 In 36 league games for Unicaja in 2015–16, he averaged 10.3 points, 3.0 rebounds and 1.1 assists per game.